dev-guys-unisa/ArtificialVision_FinalContest2020/README.md

 img = vggface2_preprocessing(img)
 img = custom_resize(img, img.shape[0], img.shape[1], TARGET_SHAPE)
 ```
-This script has to be launched from [its directory](tfrecord_management/) with the command
+This script has to be launched within [its directory](tfrecord_management/) with the command
 ```python
 python3 create_tfrecord.py
 ```